Forks Rules the Valley!

 Triple Winners Lead the Girls

-Arianna and Ceci both walked away with three event wins on the night.
+Arianna Hepler and Ceci Kasmarcik both walked away with three event wins on the night and leading our girls to an 88-44 win.
 Arianna captured the 1500m, the 800m, and a leg on the winning 4x400 relay.
 Ceci added wins in the 400m, and the 4x400 along with the 4x800.

-The girls distance group put together a remarkable double sweep.
-In the 1500m, 8th graders Arianna, Michaela, and Becca went 1, 2, 3 to claim the top three spots.
-In the 800m, Arianna, Alyx, and Katherine repeated the feat with another sweep demonstrating great depth for the team!
+Not to be outdone, the girls distance group put together a remarkable double sweep.
+In the 1500m, 8th graders Arianna, Michaela Wood, and Becca Yahner went 1, 2, 3 to claim the top three spots.
+In the 800m, Arianna, Alyx Clutz, and Katherine Yahner repeated the feat with another sweep demonstrating great depth for the team!

 Sprint Group Takes Care of Business

-The boys sprint group answered with their own sweeps and dominant performances.
-Lincoln, Max, and Abdul swept the 100m.
+Lincoln Raab, Max Harkness, and Abdul Bumbrey swept the 100m.
 Max and Abdul went 1, 2 in the 200m.
-The boys 4x100 relay of Abdul, Chase, Camden, and Logan Kuss took the win to round out the sprint group's contributions.
+While our 4x100 relay of Abdul, Chase Tuttle, Camden Sturdevant, and Logan Kuss took the win to round out the sprint group's contributions.

-The boys field group added wins from Jackson in the pole vault, Dylan in the triple jump, Lincoln in the long jump, and Michael in the shot put.
+The Boys field group added wins from Jackson James in the pole vault, Dylan Raab in the triple jump, Lincoln in the long jump, and Michael Moppert in the shot put.

 The gutsiest performance of the night belonged to Jackson James, who placed in the 400m hurdles and then came right back to win the 800m.
-Stacking a hurdle race and an 800m back to back is one of the harder doubles in the sport.
-That kind of effort is what builds our culture and program.
+Stacking a hurdle race and an 800m back-to-back is one of the harder doubles in the sport.
+Jackson approached Coach Groover and Motell and asked to do the Hurdles as he knew the team needed points wherever we could.
+This despite having NEVER hurdled before!
+That kind of effort is what builds our culture and program!

 All Time Points Updates